-Court docs: Man charged in murder of pregnant woman bragged about being involved in shooting
+Man found not guilty in murder of pregnant woman

 INDIANAPOLIS, Ind.– Court documents released Thursday revealed new information in an Indianapolis shooting that killed a young pregnant woman.